equinor/api-strategy/docs/strategy.md

 - **Increased efficiency in software development.** Getting access to data, often from another team or part of the organization, can be a time consuming process for development teams.
 In many cases, the consumers of these data need to do similar processing.
 By being able to reuse existing APIs providing data and processing capabilities - rather than building from scratch - development teams can develop new applications faster.
 - **Increased agility in software architecture**.
 By building our applications on top of APIs and applying [microservice architecture principles](https://martinfowler.com/articles/microservices.html) we can create a more agile software architecture, making our software systems more adaptable to change.
 An agile architecture will in turn support the business becoming more agile.
 - **Revitalize legacy applications.** Integrating with legacy applications is often difficult due to technical barriers and knowledge gaps.
 Consequently, these monolith's data and functionalities are often only accessible within the systems themselves.
 By building modern APIs on top of legacy systems, we can extract more value by making their abilities broadly and easily available.
 The APIs can also serve as an abstraction layer that can facilitate modularization and modernization.
 - **Enabler for Innovation** The availability of and easy access to a broad range of data and functionality can facilitate innovation.
 By combining data in new ways we can potentially gain new insights and build new services that brings added value to the company.
-The API Platform can enable innovation internally on our private APIs, but possibly also on public APIs by external parties (without direct investment by Equinor).
+The API Platform can enable innovation internally on our internal APIs, but possibly also on public APIs by external parties (without direct investment by Equinor).
 - **New business opportunities.** A number of businesses are getting significant income from the "API Economy".
 A common model of operation is to offer public APIs where the clients pay for consumption (as subscription or pr request).
 Another approach is to offer free public APIs where clients indirectly contributes to revenue by growing an existing business platform or ecosystem.
 Providing APIs to selected business is a third approach where new (or existing) business relationships is strengthened by API integration.